 It's amazing how many web design firms charge extra for hosting.

-They give you a price for your website but they forget to mention that
+They give you a price for a website but they forget to mention that

-you have to pay server costs to host your website on the Internet.
+you have to pay server costs to host websites on the Internet.

-This may not seem inportant at the start but after a while you will need to make changes to your website.
+This may not seem inportant at the start but after a while you will need to make changes to the website.

 Some websites are built with Content Management Systems (CMS) which allow the client to update the website themselves.
-This can seem like a good idea as, after being trained how to use the CMS, you would quickly be able to update your website yourself.
-However, it can be extremely bad for your website's Google listing!
-If your web designer has fully optimised your website for Google then the optimisation could be completely ruined by using a CMS system.
+This can seem like a good idea as, after being trained how to use the CMS, you would quickly be able to update the website yourself.
+However, it can be extremely bad for a website's Google listing!
+If your web designer has fully optimised the website for Google then the optimisation could be completely ruined by using a CMS system.

-Ask questions about how your website will be updated and whether you will have to pay for this to be done.
+Ask questions about how the website will be updated and whether you will have to pay for this to be done.
 Webgloss includes most website updates in your monthly package fee.

 'tags' but being a computer programmer can really help when running a web design firm because of all the associated technical situations.